zbentley/gdb-inject-perl/README.md

 # FAQ

-### It doesn't work; it just says "Attaching to process".
+#### It doesn't work; it just says "Attaching to process".
 What gives?
 Your process is probably in a blocking system call or uninterruptible state (doing something other than just running Perl code).
 You can send it a signal and it might wake up and run your injected code.
-See [Signals](#signals) for more info.
+See [signals](#signals) for more info.
 If you don't want to use signals, try `strace` and friends.

-### On OSX it times out after saying "Unable to find Mach task port for process-id ___"
+#### On OSX it times out after saying "Unable to find Mach task port for process-id ___"
 You need to [codesign the debugger](https://gcc.gnu.org/onlinedocs/gcc-4.8.0/gnat_ugn_unw/Codesigning-the-Debugger.html).

-### I want to inject something that changes my running program's state.
+#### I want to inject something that changes my running program's state.
 Can I?
 Sure, but don't come crying to me when it segfaults your application.

-### I want to inject code into multiple places inside a process.
+#### I want to inject code into multiple places inside a process.
 Can I?
 Probably, but if you do, don't tell me how you pulled it off.
 It sounds like you need a [real](https://metacpan.org/pod/Devel::Trepan)[1] [debugger](http://search.cpan.org/~arc/perl/pod/perldebug.pod)[2].

-### Why not just use the Perl debugger/GDB directly?
+#### Why not just use the Perl debugger/GDB directly?
-- You might not need it. *gdb-inject-perl* is intended for a much, much simpler use case than the [Perl debugger](http://search.cpan.org/~arc/perl/pod/perldebug.pod) (or the excellent [trepan](https://metacpan.org/pod/Devel::Trepan)): getting a little bit of context information out of a process that you might not know anything about.
+- You might not need it. *gdb-inject-perl* is intended for a much, much simpler use case than the [Perl debugger](http://search.cpan.org/~arc/perl/pod/perldebug.pod) (or the excellent [Devel::Trepan](https://metacpan.org/pod/Devel::Trepan)): getting a little bit of context information out of a process that you might not know anything about.
 	- **Simplicity is paramount**: the person monitoring and/or killing a Perl process might not know how to use the Perl debugger; they might not know what Perl is.
 Consider the example of a support technician or administrator that finds a process that is hung and breaking an important service: with *gdb-inject-perl*, they can run a command, send its output to the developers that maintain the service, and kill it as the normally would: no Perl understanding required.
 - Debug symbols/Perl debugger support might not exist in your environment (certain embedded Perls, or bizarre system Perls).
 Even in those cases, the "caller" stack is usable for context information about a Perl process, and *gdb-inject-perl* can get it for you.

-### Why use FIFOs, and not use perl debugger's RemotePort functionality?
+#### Why use FIFOs, and not use perl debugger's RemotePort functionality?
 Something else might be using it. *gdb-inject-perl* is meant to be usable with minimal interference with other code running in a Perl process, _even other debuggers_.

 # Additional Resources